moonglum/dotfiles/README.md

 ![Screenshot](dotfiles.png)

 My main computer is a desktop machine.
-For on the Go usage, see below.
+On the go, I use a MacBook Pro.
+It runs macOS, and I try to emulate my work setup as much as possible using Homebrew (Why macOS?
+Because I need PowerPoint for giving trainings).
+See the [GUI section](#gui) for the main differences.

 ## exogenesis

 `exogenesis` is a shell script that sets up a fresh (minimal) install of Ubuntu for me.
-I also use it to set up the same environment inside a VM.
 When I run it again on an existing machine, it will add what I added since the last time I ran it and update packages.
 It takes care of:

 * Adding APT repositories
 * Installing and updating APT, Snap, Gem, Go and Rust packages
+* Linking my dotfiles
 * Setting the shell to Fish
-* Linking my configuration files

-`exogenesis-gui` is a second script that adds things I only need on GUI machines (not the VM).
-Those are mainly GUI apps (installed via apt, snap and flatpak) and a few tweaks to Gnome.
+* Adding the user to the docker group

+`exogenesis-mac` tries to replicate exogenesis on the Mac.

 ## fish